 Earning Points & Rewards

-The AARP Credit Card from Chase has a simple points-earning structure.
-You’ll earn 3 points per $1 spent at restaurants and gas stations, and every other purchase earns 1 point per $1 spent.
+The AARP Credit Card from Chase has a simple rewards-earning structure.
+You’ll earn 3% cash back at restaurants and gas stations, and 1% back on every other purchase.

 Points generally don’t expire, as long as you keep up with your payments.
 Being over 60 days late on minimum payments can result in losing all your points.
 If you close your account in good standing, you’ll have 30 days to redeem points.